Klymit Luxe Review

 Additionally, the Luxe's bladder can be removed easily from the the pillow's exterior sleeve, making it easy to throw the sleeve into the washing machine, sink or nearby creek for a quick wash.

-At $40, this pillow isn't exactly cheap.
+Considering its price tag, this pillow isn't exactly cheap.
 However, for those in the market for large and lightweight camping pillow, this one is adequately priced.
 It's comfortable, supportive, and one of the biggest camping pillows we've ever examined.
 All of that and more rolled into a reasonable packed size leaves us feeling good about what we paid and what we received.

 As we've mentioned, the Klymit Luxe's overall appeal are its generous size, innovative X Design, twist-release air valve, and quilted-batting top.
 It's not the perfect pillow but is a very good option for campers who want a lot of room and comfort.
 We slept pretty well with this model under our heads.